-In the Second World War (Pacific War) the Courthouse buildings were occupied by the Royal Australian Navy as their headquarters during 1942.
-During 1942 – 1943 the Japanese made over 50 bomb raids across Northern Australia, the biggest on Darwin.
-Others followed on Broome (Western Australia), Mossman and Townsville (Queensland).4
+During the Second World War (Pacific War) the Courthouse buildings were occupied by the Royal Australian Navy as their headquarters in 1942.
+The Japanese made over 50 bomb raids across Northern Australia during 1942-43.
+The biggest and most well know was the raid on Darwin.
+Others followed on Broome (Western Australia), Mossman and Townsville in Queensland.4

 Early on the morning of 19 February 1942 some 242 Japanese aircraft bombed Darwin killing 235 people and over 300 wounded.
 Extensive devastation was caused to infrastructure with many left homeless.
 For an account of the story of the bombing of Darwin by the Japanese on 19 February 1942 visit the Library and Archives of the Northern Territory site here: https://www.ntl.nt.gov.au/story/bombing-darwin.

 Administration of the Northern Territory